We treat your loved one like family, offering respite for you and enhancing the caregiving experience. Learn more

 What Is Diabetes?

-In a healthy person’s body, their pancreas produces a hormone called insulin, which regulates the absorption of sugars.
-Whenever they eat something that contains sugar, that insulin helps their body maintain a normal level of blood sugar.
-Diabetes develops when a person’s body becomes resistant to insulin or their pancreas doesn’t produce enough insulin to properly manage the amount of sugar in their blood.
+In a healthy person’s body, the pancreas produces a hormone called insulin, which regulates the absorption of sugars.
+Whenever they eat something that contains sugar, insulin helps them maintain a normal level of blood sugar.
+Diabetes develops when a person’s body becomes resistant to insulin, or their pancreas doesn’t produce enough insulin to properly manage the amount of sugar in their blood.
+That means people with diabetes have to learn to do other things to regulate their blood sugar.
+Without that management, they’re at risk of serious complications like heart and circulatory diseases, and damage to the eyes and kidneys.
+Diabetics must take steps every day to manage the disease to lower their risk of health complications

-How Can Right at Home Help?
+How Can Right at Home of Central Orange County Help?

 A line-art graduation cap.